-We wanted to capture the nature of shared knowledge in a way that was markedly different from online museum collections archives or specially curated digital exhibitions by taking them out of the museum and presenting them solely online, but make sure they keep their pertinent information and provenances available.
+We wanted to capture the nature of shared knowledge in a way that was markedly different from online museum collections archives or specially curated digital exhibitions by taking them out of the museum and presenting them solely online, but making sure they keep their pertinent information and provenances available.

 We hope the labyrinthine nature of the project will excite rather than exhaust, and that the knowledge gleaned will open new doors rather than close them.
 Engaging with museum objects outside of the museum setting can lead to surprising conclusions, and the aim, overall, is to keep people interested in exploring connections between any and all objects present in institutions around the world.

-Though this remains a rather large work in progress, we aim to continue working on it and plan to continue developing it into an educational tool.
+Though this remains a potentially large work in progress, we aim to continue working on it and plan to develop it into an educational tool.

 Now, with the help of Kathleen Brennan, the digital project will be utilizing StoryMaps to highlight specific objects that were “donated” to the On the Properties of Things team.
-The first two objects that will have their stories told are the indomitable butterflies from the Oxford museum’s collection that served as a starting point for our digital project, as well as a jifu that belonged to medical missionary Dr. Philip Brunelleschi Cousland, who opened and operated a hospital in Chao Chow Fu, China, during the 1890s.
+The first two objects that will have their stories told are the indomitable butterflies from the Oxford Museum’s collection that served as a starting point for our digital project, as well as a jifu that belonged to medical missionary Dr. Philip Brunelleschi Cousland, who opened and operated a hospital in Chao Chow Fu, China, during the 1890s.
 This robe is now a part of Ryerson’s fashion collection, under the care and keeping of Ingrid Mida.
-The stories of these objects are vast and continue to make connections today as their provenance goes on.
+The stories of these objects are numerous and we may continue to make connections today as their provenance goes on.